BOOK - "Jazz Guitar Chords & Arpeggio

 that will help you become a better guitarist!
 Just call Toll-Free 1-800-913-9477 now!!

-George Benson - The Art Of Jazz Guitar - DVD
+George Benson - The Art Of Jazz Guitar - Book and Online Video

-Eight-time Grammy winner George Benson teaches and explains chord substitutions, single note soloing, improvisation, turnarounds, the Wes Montgomery style and much more!
+Eight-time Grammy winner George Benson teaches and explains chord substitutions, single note soloing, jazz-blues improvisation, turnarounds, the Wes Montgomery style and much more!
 George demonstrates his signature scat-style singing-soloing on the groundbreaking "This Masquerade" and his improvised soloing over the famous "On Broadway" vamp.
-Also included are several virtuoso solo jazz guitar performances by Benson himself - further proof, if it were needed, of his total mastery of jazz guitar.
+Also included are several virtuoso solo jazz guitar performances by Benson himself - further proof, if it were needed, of his total mastery of jazz guitar!
 These include: "The Days of Wine and Roses, Tenderly, Danny Boy, Polka Dots and Moonbeams".
-With this DVD, you'll never miss a note!
+With this book and online video, you'll never miss a note!
 All right and left-hand techniques are shown in close-up and split-screen effects.
 And, the slow-motion segments keep their standard pitch sound!

 George Benson Plays "Tenderly"